 7. Focus on local traffic

-This is a good strategy for small businesses or those with a physical store.
+This strategy is good for small businesses or those with a physical store.
 This allows you to target a smaller audience (so the ad costs are lower) while ensuring the audience is highly likely to convert.

 To dial in your local PPC campaign, use location targeting or geo-targeting.
-You can find this feature in most campaign tools.
+This feature is available in most campaign tools.
 Geo-targeting allows you to define who sees your ad, limiting it to users within a specific distance from your location.

 8. Improve Ad Quality Score